The IBS Journey - What the Irritable Bowel Syndrome sufferer may go through!

 Had you asked a few more questions you might not have been so optimistic?
-However in time you will have found out that in reality, there is no medical cure for this condition, in fact it often gets worse.
+However in time, you will have to find out that in reality, there is no medical cure for this condition, in fact, it often gets worse.

 No magic pill – no exercise secrets – no quick food avoidance solutions.
-You will soon discover that the medics, the researchers, the drug companies don’t even know why IBS starts!
-Yes you remember Irritable Bowel Syndrome, those words again, little did you know you would be hearing a lot more about them in the future, and understanding what they really mean.
+You will soon discover that the medics, the researchers, and the drug companies don’t even fully understand why IBS starts!
+Yes, you remember Irritable Bowel Syndrome, those words again, little did you know you would be hearing a lot more about them in the future, and understanding what they really mean.

-“Take the meds and call me if there are any more problems” are the optimistic and hope filled words of your GP or GI Doc ringing in the ears of the eagerly departing sufferer.
-Hopes are high, a little more time and all will be well – the optimism for many is not very long lived.
+“Take the medication and call me if there are any more problems” are optimistic and hope-filled words of your GP or GI Doc ringing in your ears as you eagerly depart from the doctor's office.

 When you have suffered with IBS for 6 months